 Occupy Finance, in addition to offering a discussion of the mechanics of big finance and other underhanded ways banks steal from the vulnerable, challenges myths that sustain the financial sector and offers guidance for managing your money and “starting to re-build what’s ours” by rethinking the system at large.

 Credit unions and community banks have already emerged as viable alternatives to major banking corporations.
 Keeping your money in a neighborhood bank not only benefits your community by sustaining local growth, but you don’t sacrifice most of the convenience of bigger institutions.
-You shouldn’t have trouble finding an ATM in your local area, and many credit unions and well as financial services networks
+You shouldn’t have trouble finding an ATM in your local area, and many credit unions and well as financial services networks will refund most or all ATM fees.
+The Move Your Money projects has developed a locator tool to help you find and research a community bank or credit union in your area.

 If you’re a small business owner or entrepreneur, Occupy Finance recommends that you look into mobile banking — and other so-called “consumer and business tech applications” — as a flexible alternative to major financial systems.
 Perhaps the most common example is Square, a credit card reader and program for smartphones which streamlines credit card payments without bringing in high costs normally associated with credit charging devices.
 For non-entrepreneurs, though, there are also several peer-to-peer lending programs like Splitwise or Venmo that can help independently track personal financial transactions (particularly useful for college students, who are often stuck determining rent or splitting bills with little cash on hand).